HardlyDifficult/Tutorials/Chapter1.md

 <img src="http://i.imgur.com/NhCWDTp.png" width=300px />

 <hr></details><br>

-<details><summary>TODO</summary>

-The white box here represents the area that players will see:

-<img src="http://i.imgur.com/eIq2LD2.png" width=300px />

-<hr></details>

-<details><summary>Why use a fixed aspect ratio?</summary>
+<details><summary>What did that do?</summary>

 We are building a game with a fixed display.
 The camera is not going to follow the character which will simplify the game and level design for this tutorial.
 With a fixed aspect ratio we can design a scene without any camera movement and be sure everyone has the same experience.

+The white box here represents the area that players will see:

+<img src="http://i.imgur.com/eIq2LD2.png" width=300px />

 Different resolutions will scale the display larger or smaller but everyone will see the same amount of the world.